 While national laws are in the works, the only hard-and-fast rules about traveling with electronic cigarettes for now are you cannot use them during a flight, and the TSA requires batteries to not be packed in checked baggage.
-Before heading out on your next flight, check out our resources below to familiarize yourself with the rules of each individual airport to learn if and where you can satisfy your nicotine cravings while waiting for a flight.
+Before heading out on your next flight, check out our resources below to familiarize yourself with the rules of each individual airport to learn if and where you can use your vape and satisfy your nicotine cravings while waiting for a flight.

 Smoking/Vaping Laws of Busiest Airports Across the US